 Contracting in the Netherlands: A Guide for International Contractors

-With a high standard of living, widely spoken English, and quick transport to the rest of the EU, Netherlands is an attractive destination for international contractors.
+With a high standard of living, widely spoken English, and quick transport to the rest of the EU, the Netherlands is an attractive destination for international contractors.
 There are a number of unique tax, payment, and social security hurdles for contractors, but given the benefits of working in the Netherlands, they are worth overcoming.

 Do I need a visa to be a contractor in the Netherlands?